LOADING ...

 I millions for the record companies,

-I made for these movie companies, now I make millions for us
+I made millions for these companies, now I make millions for us

-How you say you managed to keep a level of sanity?
+How would you say you to keep a level of sanity?

-And by my faith in all good things come to those that true.
+And by my in all good things come to those that stay true.

-You know what I'm saying, and it was to me for a reason
+You know what I'm saying, and it was happening to me for a

 You know I'm saying, I was noticing,

-So it's no problem, you know I mean it's a problem but I'm not let them know.
+So it's no problem, you I mean it's a problem but I'm not finna let them know.

 I've ever threatened with resistance it's been met with resistance.